aman-welzin/credzin/README.md

 ## Knowledge base
 Scrape all the banks
 Scrape similar sites
+File reader for pdf, md
+create a qdrant loader for embeddings build metadata for all the banks
+Scheduler for weekly, monthly data pull
+Pull offers data and card eligibilty data

-## RAG/Agent AI
+## Recommendor/RAG/Agent AI
-Complete the RAG pipeline
+Complete the RAG pipeline for card recommendation build a chatbot on the KB for user-card random queries Post generator using KB

-# Steps to run the web app

-# Steps to run the scrapers

-# Steps to run the RAG and Agents